cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Error Considerations {#errors}

 Some OPRF variants specified in this document have fallible operations.
-For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails deserialization.
+For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails input validation.
 The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows:

 - `VerifyError`: Verifiable OPRF proof verification failed; {{voprf}} and {{poprf}}.
 - `DeserializeError`: Group Element or Scalar deserialization failure; {{pog}} and {{online}}.
+- `InputValidationError`: Validation of byte array inputs failed; {{input-validation}}.

 There are other explicit errors generated in this specification, however they occur with negligible probability in practice.
 We note them here for completeness.